ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 - `url` — URL.
 Type: [String](../../data_types/string.md).

-URL can be specified with or without scheme.
+The URL can be specified with or without a scheme.
 Examples:

 ```
 svn+ssh://some.svn-hosting.com:80/repo/trunk